 Cells are the building blocks of tissue, and tissues are the basic unit of function in the body.
 Generally, groups of cells make and secrete their own support structures, called an extracellular matrix.
 This matrix, or scaffold, does more than just support the cells; it also acts as a relay station for various signaling molecules.
 Thus, cells receive messages from many sources that become available from the local environment.
 Each signal can start a chain of responses that determine what happens to the cell.
 Through medical technology we can now understand how individual cells respond to signals, interact with their environment and organize themselves into a healing process.
 Scaffolds are created utilizing various regenerative medicine treatments allowing for the tissue to “self-assemble”.

 In most cases, regenerative medicine treatments require a simple in-office procedure that takes very little time.
 Guided imaging may be used depending on the area of the body being treated.

 Most patients experience little if any recovery time from their procedure.
 Your physician will provide you with the aftercare instructions prior to your return home.

-Insurance coverage varies by state but in most cases no, your treatment is not covered.
+Insurance coverage varies by state and certain products are covered by Medicare and private insurance.
 Your physician will provide you with an itemized statement so you may personally file a claim with your insurance provider.